-The Cairn Terrier is a spunky little pup who has won the heart of many dog lovers over the world.
-You might not have heard of the name, but most of us have seen a Cairn Terrier, even if you didn’t realize!
-Remember Toto in Wizard of Oz?
+The Cairn Terrier is a spunky little pup who has won the hearts of many dog lovers all over the world.
+You might not have heard of the name, but most of us have seen a Cairn Terrier, even if you didn’t realize it.
+Remember Toto in The Wizard of Oz?
 Yep, that’s this little pup.

 Here in this breed guide, we will take you through all of this breed’s characteristics to help you discover whether he is the right pup for you and your lifestyle.
 Let’s start learning about all things Cairn Terrier.